McStasMcXtrace/iFit/iOptim/README.txt

-  modified to use standard Matlab optimization fminsearch syntax and options imfil by Kelley, 1998, Iterative Methods for Optimization used in fminimfil modified to use standard Matlab optimization fminsearch syntax and options mds by Kelley, 1998, Iterative Methods for Optimization used in fminmulti modified to use standard Matlab optimization fminsearch syntax and options PSO by Brecht Donckels, BIOMATH, brecht.donckels@ugent.be 2006 used in fminpso
+  modified to use standard Matlab optimization fminsearch syntax and options imfil by Kelley, 1998, Iterative Methods for Optimization used in fminimfil modified to use standard Matlab optimization fminsearch syntax and options PSO by Brecht Donckels, BIOMATH, brecht.donckels@ugent.be 2006 used in fminpso